-

 Are there any public takeover rules?

 Law No. 26,831 rules the voluntary and mandatory public takeover procedures.
-A mandatory public takeover bid procedure shall enact when an individual or entity acting individually or with others would have acquired control of a listed company.
+A mandatory public takeover bid procedure shall be enacted when an individual or entity acting individually or with others would have acquired control of a listed company.
 While voluntary takeover procedures could be triggered anytime and it is ruled by most of the mandatory sections, but for the price, that must be determined by the bidding party.

 The mentioned law defines control as: i) directly or indirectly holding more than 50% of the company equity; ii) holding less than 50% of equity but performing as controller.